ColinPattinson/colinpattinson.github.io/_posts/2020-01-06-typefaces.md

 I love the little diamond.

 ## Transport
 The [typeface transport](https://en.wikipedia.org/wiki/Transport_(typeface)) has a great story too.
 Not only is half the combo behind it born in Durham but they had to battle it out with another potential typeface to win the Ministry of Transport contract.

 They prototyped & tested it in Preston and on the M1.
 They even had a little contest at RAF Benson Airport in Oxfordshire.
-“They got several airmen to sit in chairs on a platform… and on the top of an old Ford Anglia they’d fixed these test signs with just two destinatations on them, and they drove them towards these airmen and they had to say which ones they could see or read first”.
+“They got several airmen to sit in chairs on a platform… and on the top of an old Ford Anglia they’d fixed these test signs with just two destinations on them, and they drove them towards these airmen and they had to say which ones they could see or read first”.

 ## Metro
 The same wonderful [Margaret Calvert](https://en.wikipedia.org/wiki/Margaret_Calvert) who helped to design Transport also helped to create Calvert.
 A font originally created after Calvert and type designer partner Kinneir won a competition to design all graphics and communications for a new town in France, Saint-Quentin-en-Yvelines.
 The issue was the French town rejected it, saying it looked too English.
 One’s loss is another's gain and it eventually found its way to the Tyne and Wear metro system.